sfairchild/vim_intro/presentation.md

 ## Pros
 * Fast and Lightweight
-* More productive with less typing
+* More productivity with less typing
 * Customizable
 * Free
 * Portable